danielabar/meblog/src/markdown/dynamic-ruby-and-long-term-maintenance.md

 - Requires no additional service class
 - Makes the relationship between `Article` and its syncers explicit

 Yes, if you need to add a third syncer, you add a third line.
-Personally I don't view this as a burden, it's clarity.
+To me, the increased clarity is well worth the extra line.

 ## When Dynamic Patterns Make Sense